-PaGE 5.0 offers two statistics, the t-statistic and the ratio of means of the two groups.
+PaGE 5.1 offers two statistics, the t-statistic and the ratio of the averages of the two groups (see --means).

 Direct Design and Paired vs. Unpaired In the unpaired case the 2-sample t-statistic is used.
 In the paired case and in the direct comparison design case the 1-sample t-statistic is used.
 For more details, including precise definitions of these statistics, see the technical manual.